Microphones

 Instruments

 This is my tanglewood TW-15 NS acoustic guitar.
-This is a lovely sounding acoustic, its dreadnought body made of solid rosted spruce top and mahogany back and sides gives it a good loud ring.
+This is a lovely sounding acoustic, its dreadnought body made from a solid rosted spruce top and mahogany back and sides gives it a beautiful tone.
 Perfect for close micing

-This is my epiphone casino, this is the import model from china but everything was great about this guitar the build, the look, the feel but the pickups sounded pretty dark, when we tested the ohms rating was some where in the 11k, so we bought so 7k epiphone pickups of ebay and now it sounds as good as it looks
+This is my epiphone casino, this is the import model from china but everything was great about this guitar, the build, the look, the feel but the pickups sounded pretty dark, when we tested the ohms rating it was somewhere in the 11k which is pretty hot, so we bought so 7k ohm epiphone pickups of ebay and now it sounds as good as it looks.

 Accessories